+1-888-SITEOWL

 Today, let’s take a closer look at why traditional project delivery software often fails — and what the right platform can do for your business.

-One of the biggest problems that integrators face when choosing a software to assist with integrated project delivery is finding one that fits with their scope of business.
+One of the biggest problems that integrators face when choosing a software to assist with integrated project delivery is finding one that fits with their scope of business and aligns with their specific workflows.

-Without a dedicated, industry-specific software solution, many integrators turn toward project delivery software designed for the construction industry.
-While there may be some overlap between general contractors and integrator teams, many of the modules and tools intended for construction management won’t help an integrator’s security installation project.
+Without a dedicated, industry-specific software solution tailored to their needs, many integrators turn toward project delivery software designed for the construction industry.
+However, using such software may lead to dependencies on modules and tools that aren’t suitable for an integrator’s security installation project.

 In some ways, this was inevitable.
 Aside from industry-agnostic solutions like Microsoft Project (currently used by 45% of companies using PM software), many companies in the private sector have found success by niching into a target market.

-Unfortunately, when integrators try to use software built for another industry, they are automatically excluded from key features that make the software feel complete.
+Unfortunately, when integrators try to use software built for another industry, they are automatically excluded from key features that make the software feel complete and hinder their project success.

-For example, with software for construction projects, you might need to use features meant for plumbing or electrical fixtures for camera or access control installs.
+For example, with software for construction projects, you might need to use features meant for plumbing or electrical fixtures for camera or access control installs, which can be cumbersome and inefficient.

 It is frustrating to work with a system that isn’t designed to help an integrator succeed.
-Rather than relying on software designed for someone else, a dedicated software solution that helps integrators create better floor plans, track installations, and manage teams is likely to produce far better outcomes than relying on the tools in someone else’s toolbox.
+Rather than relying on software designed for someone else, a dedicated software solution that caters to integrators’ workflows, dependencies, and project success factors is likely to produce far better outcomes than relying on the tools in someone else’s toolbox.

 This has two main drawbacks.
 The first is that while PM software is linked to high-performing projects, it has the greatest impact when used on a regular basis.
 Companies need to stick with their software solution and endure the onboarding process for it to truly become effective.

-Modern turnkey solutions either lack the features that integrators need in order to focus on project design and cost savings, or they can’t scale in a way that integrators can track progress and deliver results in an effective way.
+Modern turnkey solutions either lack the features that integrators need to focus on project design and cost savings, or they can’t scale in a way that integrators can track progress and deliver results in an effective way.
+An ideal software solution should offer features tailored to the specific needs of integrators, including teamwork, project requirements, project scope, task management, roadmap, project schedule, project performance, and right project management.

 You won’t find those features in traditional software because project managers in other industries don’t need that functionality.
 But, for integrators, the ability to verify quality on the fly can help keep complex projects running on time while ensuring positive outcomes for the customer.